Kendhikolhudhoo: Demography

-Kendhikulhudhoo has the 4th largest population in the atoll with a registered population of 1767 people of which 882 are male and 885 are female.
+Kendhikulhudhoo has the 4th largest population in the atoll with a registered population of 1,556 people of which 806 are male and 750 are female.
 However, only 1288 people live in the island as per census 2014.
 Since more men work in resorts, industrial islands, and capital Male’, 724 women live on the island compared to 564 men.

 As per the statistics of a secretariat of Kendhikulhudhoo council, the population of Kendhikolhu is slightly higher than the population of Kulhudhoo with 923 people in Kendhikolhu while 898 people in Kulhudhoo.
 The total number of households in Kendhikolhu and Kulhudhoo altogether is 241.

-The population of the island is expected to grow at 0.79% annually which is 0.17% higher than atoll population growth average of 0.69%.
-If the growth is maintained at this rate, the population would reach to 3000 people in 2021.